turingschool/curriculum/source/projects/the_pivot.markdown

 * The hosts can either confirm or deny the requests
 * The traveler is notified when request status changes

-Of course a traveler will need a good way to roll up all their bookings into an itinerary that helps them get from place to place with a map and pushes data to their Google Calendar.
+A traveler will need a good way to roll up all their bookings into an itinerary that helps them get from place to place with a map and pushes data to their Google Calendar.